StaffGuide: Information Systems and Technology

 1. Open File Explorer

-2. Type \\ and the name of the file server you wish to map as a drive, example
+2. Type \\ and the name of the file server you wish to access, and hit enter to access the drive (Doing this will allot a onetime connection)

 1. Open File Explorer